I always get rather impatient this time of year.

 When to harvest?
 Foraging for wild edibles is all about timing.
 It can be worthwhile to scout out some good berry picking patches early in the season and keep an eye on them as they ripen.
 For the most part, let your eye dictate when to harvest wild fruits and berries.
 Color and size are obvious indicators of their ripeness.
 Color usually changes to a more vibrant end of the color spectrum though, anywhere from red, orange, yellow, purple and blue (and/or combinations of those hues and others).
 Fruits and berries should be uniformly colored on the plant.
 However, color alone should not be the sole basis for harvesting fruits and berries.
 Equally important when harvesting fruits and berries is the smell of them.
 The aroma of fruits and berries becomes more fragrant as they ripen.
 Keep in mind that ripe fruits and berries yield to gentle pressure by the fingers, too, especially near the tip.
 There should be a little give to it.
 In addition, note that the skin of fruits and berries needs to be smooth and wrinkle-free.
 Ripe fruits and berries should also feel a little heavy for their size in your hand.
 When wild fruits and berries ripen depend on climate, weather and other factors.
 Picking fruits and berries at the right stage of maturity is crucial for the highest quality possible.
 Once found though, patches of wild berries and fruit-producing trees can be checked every year at about the same time.

 Sample the fruit, but not the elderberries.
 If you have never tasted wild fruits, you should try a couple before you collect a bunch, but not the elderberries.
 Eating elderberries that are not cooked thoroughly or unripe may cause poisonous effects if consumed, and so can eating the leaves, seeds, bark and roots of this plant.
 Proper preparation and proven recipes generally break down the toxins in the elderberries.
 When it comes to most other wild fruits and berries, there’s no point in picking something you don’t like and that may go to waste, so sample them.
 Wild fruits and berries tend to be tart to the taste, but keep in mind that many recipes call for ample amounts of sugar or sweetener to be added to counteract that sharp, sour taste.
-Let me point out that it certainly is a good idea to introduce new wild foods to your diet in a very small quantity to check for a reaction, and if you have a specific medical condition, seek advice from your physician or health care provider before adding any new wild-grown foods to your diet.
+Let me point out that it certainly is a good idea to introduce new wild foods to your diet in a very small quantity to check for a reaction, and if you have a specific medical condition, seek advice from your physician, health care provider or allergist before adding any new wild-grown foods to your diet.

 What to pick, when to go picking.
 Only harvest healthy-looking, robust fruits and berries, none with spots, mold, rot, signs of insect infestation or bites taken out by wildlife.
 Consider the foraging process to be comparable to what you would do if you were selecting the best pieces of produce at the supermarket.
 You should try to harvest your wild fruits and berries during the early morning hours (around sunrise) if possible before heat can build up within the fruits and berries making them mushy.